religiosa1/managed-timeout/README.md

 It's the only part which isn't pure ES5, make sure to polyfill promises if you need to support platforms without them (IE).

-Currently, cancellation of a timeout will __not__ result in promise error, won't be rejected or resolved at all.
+Cancellation of a timeout will result in promise rejection.

 Consequtive calls to the start method will result in a promise rejection.
 All the timeout methods should still be called on the timeout instance and not on the promise instance.

 Or in simple terms: after a call to the start() method only then/catch/finally and other promise methods can be chained.

 ```js